SmartTokenLabs/TokenScript/README.md

 By taking the knowledge of tokens including smart contract interfaces out and put them into a portable TokenScript we allow tokens to be accessible and useful.

-The team at AlphaWallet is committed to bringing Web 3.0 via tokenization.
+The team at Smart Layer is committed to bringing Web 3.0 via tokenization.
 Tokenised rights can be traded on the market and integrated across systems, forming a [Frictionless Market](https://github.com/AlphaWallet/TokenScript/blob/master/doc/design_paper.md#creating-a-frictionless-market) and allowing [Limitless Integration](https://github.com/AlphaWallet/TokenScript/blob/master/doc/design_paper.md#blockchain-integrates-the-web).

 ## Why use XML rather than JSON or some other JS format?